umami-software/umami

 What system dynamics does umami have?

-umami exhibits 3 data pools (Analytics Database, Application State), 2 feedback loops, 3 control points, 2 delays.
-The feedback loops handle polling and retry.
+umami exhibits 3 data pools (Events Database, React Query Cache), 2 feedback loops, 3 control points, 3 delays.
+The feedback loops handle polling and recursive.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does umami use?